Best Travel Gear and Gadgets to Make Travel Easier without Taking up Space

-I resisted getting an e-reader or Kindle for ages.
+In fact, I resisted getting an e-reader or Kindle for ages.
 I’m a book lover but I didn’t think I’d ever get used to not holding the actual book in my hand while I was reading.
-What made me give in?
+So what made me give in?
 When we decided to go travelling for 2 months and I couldn’t face the risk of running out of books to read.
 Nor could I carry that much reading material with me.

 Get your Kindle here!

 You don’t have to buy a Kindle, you could buy a different kind of e-reader.
 I must admit I’m hooked on my Kindle.
 Not only is it light and that’s important when you’re holding it to read but it’s easy on the eyes too.
 I like the backlighting and the fact that it’s adjustable to suit the surrounding lighting.
 You can also add new books to it really easily, directly from your Kindle.
 You’ll see suggestions on your homepage which is great as you won’t miss out on any great new books.

 Anker Portable Charger